UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-06/notes.md

 script-3: Loop over words.
 ---------

-	for fruits in {'banana', 'apple', 'kiwi', 'Orange'}
+	for fruits in 'banana', 'apple', 'kiwi', 'Orange' do
-	do
 	  echo -e "The Fruits are: $fruits"
 	done